leahkemp/documentation/scout/config_files.md

 ## Notes

+- The 'family_id' value needs to match the family id in your pedigree file
 - The 'sample_id' value needs to match the sample id/s in your vcf file

 These can be found in the columns of your vcf file, for example for an example cohort vcf file provided by scout (643595.clinical.vcf.gz, found in the demo folder), there are three samples that were jointly called: